donnuven/digital-assistant/README.md

 *chat_log: if you plan on using rainmeter it would be /path/to/your/chat_log/chat.txt

 ##Interface Development:
 The development of the interface that I found appealing was to use a rainmeter skin interface to display the information of what the digital assistant was presenting whenever a query was answered.
 Essentially, I combined python with a fairly simple ``.ini`` script and had it be displayed there.

-``The current interface:``
+Below is the current interface.

 [![emma-interface.png](https://i.postimg.cc/13FWFNY3/emma-interface.png)](https://postimg.cc/jDsQ0Cbp)